 Our prime function is the education of young people between the ages of 11 and 18 but we hope there is more to it than that.
 We use the community as a resource – it funds much of what we do, our students visit, survey, interview and draw in the community, and local employers provide the work placements that we value so highly.

 In return we hope that our facilities can be shared.
 Local Primary and Special Schools work closely with our sports department.
-We have a Youth Worker attached to the school as part of our multi-agency team.
-Some of the Adult and Community Education courses in Wirksworth are based in the school, our rooms, halls and sports facilities are available for community use when we are not using them, and our technical equipment from photocopiers to computers can be used with prior negotiation.
+Our rooms, halls and sports facilities are available for community use when we are not using them, and our technical equipment from photocopiers to computers can be used with prior negotiation.
 Given the financial constraints within which we operate not everything can be free, but neither need it be very expensive.
 Please contact us or the Leisure Centre Reception staff if you think we might be able to help.

 The school raises money for a range of national and local charities and these vary according to the interests of staff and students.
 Many students also do individual fund raising which the school supports.